-Phi Theta Kappa International Honor Society: Full-time students with a cumulative grade point average of 3.25 or better are permitted to apply for membership in Phi Theta Kappa International Honor Society.
+Phi Theta Kappa International Honor Society: Full-time students who have completed at least 12 hours of college-level coursework toward an associate degree with a cumulative grade point average of 3.25 or better are permitted to apply for membership in Phi Theta Kappa International Honor Society.
 A 3.0 average must be maintained for a student to remain a member in good standing.
 Part-time students with a cumulative grade point average of 3.25 following the completion of fifteen hours of transfer credit are eligible for membership in Phi Theta Kappa.